rkirov/blog/content/posts/signals.md

 There are three notable implementations of self-adjusting computation:

-1. original OCaml implemenation from the Ucar et.al.
+1. original OCaml implementation from the Ucar et.al.
 I haven't looked into that too much, other than reading the original papers.
 1. haskell implementation with monads based on the [paper by Magnus Carlsson.](https://www.researchgate.net/publication/221241270_Monads_for_incremental_computing) I understood this enough to rewrite it in [TS.](https://github.com/rkirov/adapt-comp)
 1. Jane Streets modern [Incremental.](https://github.com/janestreet/incremental) The connection with UIs is understood and utilized here first [blog.](https://blog.janestreet.com/introducing-incremental/)

-Here is an example of SAC directly from Jane Street's Incremental [blog post](https://blog.janestreet.com/introducing-incremental/).
+Here is an example of SAC directly from Jane Street's Incremental blog post.
 Don't worry if you can't read OCaml for now.

 ```ocaml